mikeizbicki/cmc-csci046/week_08/README.md

     1. OOP vocabulary:

+        1. an "object" is what a variable references;
-        1. an "instance" of a class is a variable whose type is that class
+           an "instance" of a class is an object whose type is that "class";

+           in python, the `type` function returns the type of the object

         1. Python uses "duck typing" for classes